 WARNING: All the O-rings must be intact and well lubricated to make a watertight seal.
 Do not dry fit the insert in the housing.
-Attempting to install the insert without lubricating all O-rings will damage them, possibly preventing full insertion and a watertight seal.
+Attempting to install the insert without lubricating all the O-rings may damage them, possibly preventing full insertion and a watertight seal.